 Joyce brought a number of changes in the conventional forms of fiction by generating a unique medium of art.
 He portrayed the crisis and chaos of consciousness in his contemporary world.

-He brought light to the stream of consciousness as a genre in the modern period literature.
+He brought light to the stream of consciousness as a genre in modern period literature.

-It gives insight to a man’s life in a day (16 June, 1904).
-The main characters of Ulysses are: An Irish Jew, his wife, Leopold Bloom, Stephen Dedalus and Marion Tweedy Bloom.
+It gives insight into a man’s life in a day (16 June, 1904).
+The main characters of Ulysses are An Irish Jew, his wife, Leopold Bloom, Stephen Dedalus and Marion Tweedy Bloom.
 The novel’s division is into eighteen chapters resembling 18 hours of the day.

-To conclude everything in short I would say there are many more things which you should know about the Modern period and literature development of this era.
-The more you will study the works of this modernist literature the more you will admire it.
-There are some literary theories or concepts which you may not understand easily.
-In such cases you can get instant assignment help and learn things in an easier way.
+To conclude everything, in short, I would say there are many more things you should know about the modern period and the literary development of this era.
+The more you study the works of this modernist literature, the more you will admire them.
+We all know that English literature can both be interesting and difficult at the same time.